-The effects of impairment and impairment reversals recognized by Monex, S. A. B. in the year 2022 are presented below:
+The effects of impairment and impairment reversals recognized by Monex, S. A. P. I. in the years 2023 and 2022 are presented below:

-Derivative financial instruments for trading purposes \$ (15)
+2023 2022 Derivative financial instruments for trading purposes \$ (15) (15)

-The effects of impairment recognized in 2022 were originated by CVA.
+The effects of impairment recognized for the years 2023 and 2022 were originated by CVA.
 This reflects the following components: a) Expected Exposure (EE), b) Probability of default, c) Loss severity and d) collateral agreement (maximum loss) and guarantees held with clients.
 All these components are associated with credit risk.

-During fiscal year 2022, impaired financial assets related to derivatives did not earn interest income.
+During fiscal years 2023 and 2022, impaired financial assets related to derivatives did not earn interest income.